 Why was Greek and Roman ignorance about coffee beans fitting?
 Scholars during the Late Renaissance and Enlightenment started to question all dogma — be it philosophical, scientific, political, or religious — building on rather than just revering and reviving Classical knowledge.
 Meanwhile, they continued to import ideas along with coffee from Arabia and Persia.
 A famous example is Polish astronomer Nicolaus Copernicus’ reconceptualization of the universe (really just our solar system) along the heliocentric model suggested by Abu Raihan al-Biruni (973-1048 CE) rather than the geocentric version inherited from the Greek philosopher Aristotle and the Catholic Church.
 Biruni, who centuries ahead of his time hypothesized about the existence of the American continent, was in turn well-versed in Classical scholars like Aristotle and Ptolemy.
 In Novum Organum (or New Instrument, 1620), Englishman Francis Bacon, the era’s most famous cheerleader, beseeched scientists to “start from the bottom-most foundations — unless we prefer to go ’round in perpetual circles at a contemptibly slow rate.”

 British Americans carried on this republican, Radical Whig tradition in the 18th century, most famously Jefferson in the Declaration.
 Locke and Jefferson were concerned with the political representation of middle-class men and above, but their descendants applied democracy more broadly.
 You can see why Enlightenment critics see its philosophy as merely a self-serving justification for white male hegemony; yet, you can also see how its ideas contained the seeds of a more universal revolution.
 With the republican genie out of the bottle, white male elites found it increasingly difficult to explain why they should run roughshod over everyone else.
 That’s because, by the philosophes‘ own standards of justice and equality, there isn’t a good reason.
 Enlightenment political theory was also concerned with balance — reflected in the U.S. Constitution’s emphasis on checks and balances and equality among its three main branches.
 Politics, like science, was a vehicle for progress and making the world a better place.
-Philosophes had an undying faith in progress.
+Though often not religious in the traditional sense, especially with their commitment to questioning tradition, philosophes had an undying faith in progress.

 The Enlightenment’s signature religion was Deism, though there were plenty of atheist and Christian Enlightenment philosophers as well.
 Deists were religious, to be sure, but they rejected two central tenants of traditional religion.
 First, in the name of progress, they disagreed that everything important to know was already known.
 That notion is implicit in the very word enlightenment, along with future historical tags like Dark Ages to contrast the period behind them.
-Second, they rejected Scriptural revelation and the sovereign, father-figure model of Judeo-Christianity in favor of a more impersonal force having created the universe.
+Second, they rejected Scriptural revelation and the sovereign, father-figure conception of the Judeo-Christian God in favor of a more impersonal force having created the universe.
 Their revelation was nature itself rather than Scripture, so science provided the path to the divine.
-While Deism is still around today it’s not widespread or very well known, partly because it never formed into an organized church.
+While Deist ideas are still around today, it never formed into an organized church.
 The closest it came was the Cult of the Supreme Being or Festivals of Reason during the French Revolution in the 1790s, but they never gained traction.
-Most Philosophes, after all, weren’t into “cults” and most French were Catholics, not Deists.
+Most Philosophes, after all, weren’t into “cults” and most French people were Catholics, not Deists.

 While denying Scriptural revelation, Deists were nonetheless tapping into a strand of Christianity dating back at least to St. Augustine (354-430 CE) that revered nature.
 Within Enlightenment Christianity, there was the liberal Unitarian branch (now UU) and a thread known as “natural religion” that overlapped with Deism.
 Charles Darwin was a natural theologian as a young man, prior to his daughter Annie’s death, and nearly entered the Anglican ministry.
 Science and rationality, even if combined with a dash of mysticism, gave mankind its best hope for future progress in the eyes of Deists and natural theologians.
 Contrary to the way they’re often depicted in textbooks and dictionaries, most Deists didn’t believe that God was a mere “clockmaker” who wound up the universe only to vacate the premises.
 Like Thomas Jefferson, many adhered to what might better be termed pantheism: belief in a divinity infusing and animating all things.
 Jefferson wasn’t the only Enlightenment figure difficult to categorize religiously.

 The most famous and emblematic scientist of the era, Englishman Isaac Newton, was a Biblical scholar (if not orthodox Christian) and eschatologist and had more than a passing interest in the occult.
-Newton and Locke both believed in witchcraft, as did Robert Boyle — founder of modern chemistry and a pioneer of the scientific method.
+Newton and Locke both believed in witchcraft, as did Robert Boyle, founder of modern chemistry and a pioneer of the scientific method.
 Astronomer Galileo Galilei, telescope pioneer and early proponent of the idea that the Earth revolves around the Sun, was motivated by a strong sense of wonder and mysticism.
 He said that philosophy was “written in the grand book” of the universe, which “stands continually open to our gaze” and that “The Sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it has nothing else in the universe to do.”
 You may have guessed from that last quote that Galileo enjoyed wine and you’d be right.
 He described vino as “sunlight held together by water.”
-Galileo’s predecessor Giordano Bruno may have leaned toward the heliocentric rather than geocentric view of astronomy not because he was a paragon of reason battling the irrational Catholic Church, but rather because he thought the Earth had a soul or “Holy Ghost” that powered its motion.
+Galileo’s predecessor Giordano Bruno might have leaned toward the heliocentric rather than geocentric view of astronomy not because he was a paragon of reason battling the irrational Catholic Church, but rather because he thought the Earth had a soul or “Holy Ghost” that powered its motion around the Sun.
+For its part, the Catholic Church initially supported the Copernican heliocentric theory until Galileo’s writings appeared to lampoon Pope Urban VIII and the Jesuits.
+Protestants also spurred science, indirectly by weakening the Catholic Church and directly by supporting education and literacy.
+Protestant Reformer Philipp Melanchthon was an early supporter of the Copernican, Sun-centered model of the cosmos.
 Albert Einstein said that “Science without religion is lame, religion without science is blind.”

 Isaac Newton was most famous, though, as a scientist.
 He built on Copernicus, Bruno, Galileo, and Kepler’s Renaissance theories of the aforementioned heliocentric, sun-centered universe (solar system) and developed the theory of gravity to explain the planets’ orbits.
 Newton was also the inventor of the reflecting telescope and co-inventor of calculus along with German Gottfried Leibniz.
 Newton formulated the general laws of motion and mechanics that dominated physics for the next centuries in Principia Mathematica (1687).
 His “cradle” of pendulums at the top of the chapter demonstrated conservation of momentum and energy.
 His optical research led to prisms that dispersed white light into the colors of the rainbow.
 Newton’s work was typical of how 17th and 18th-century scientists developed laws to codify nature’s order in the same way the Bible provided a code for Christianity.
 Enlightenment philosophers had faith that scientific laws were discernible (or perceptible) and provided the foundation for laws that governed other fields like politics and economics.
 Put another way, there was a rhyme and reason to nature that transcended science.
 Politicians like Locke and Jefferson based their beliefs in concepts like natural rights on Newton’s scientific principles, as did Scottish economist Adam Smith.